truemetro/machmell-conservancy/README.md

 # machmell-conservancy
-Machmell Conservancy area scenery for FS2020
+Machmell Conservancy Area Scenery For FS2020

+Installation:

+Place the extracted truemetro-airport-mach-machmell folder into the Packages/Community directory.